abardik/studlab/README.md

 # STUDLAB

-StudLab is a platform for students and tutors, like eBay but for private lessons.
+StudLab is a platform for students and tutors.